 The capsules are gluten free.

-Each 5 mL of Alphamox 125 mixture contains 125 mg of the active ingredient amoxycillin.
+Each 5 mL of ALPHAMOX 125 mixture contains 125 mg of the active ingredient amoxicillin.

-Each 5 mL of Alphamox 250 mixture contains 250 mg of the active ingredient amoxycillin.
+Each 5 mL of ALPHAMOX 250 mixture contains 250 mg of the active ingredient amoxicillin.

 The mixtures also contain the following inactive ingredients: